natashaclerkin/bia-MS3/README.md

 ![Admin Profile](https://res.cloudinary.com/nclerkin/image/upload/v1620780109/profile_t2gq79.png "Admin Profile")
 ## Existing Features
 - A clean, simplistic responsive website.
-- Clear, fixed navigation which is available to the user if exessive scrolling is required and UI with reused template structure across profile, brand and recipe sections.
+- Clear, fixed navigation which is available to the user if excessive scrolling is required and UI with reused template structure across the profile, brand and recipe sections.
 - Monochrome palette to allow for recipe and brand sections to focus and capture the user’s attention.
-- Header with information about the website and it’s purpose.
+- Header with information about the website and its purpose.
 - ‘Trending’ section of recipes on the homepage for recipe inspiration.
-- ‘Featured Brand’ section to highlight a particular brand and it’s products which links to it’s individual brand profile.
+- ‘Featured Brand’ section to highlight a particular brand and its products which links to its individual brand profile.
 - Footer with social media links, email and website information and icon to propel user back to the top of the page.
-- ‘All recipes’ page which can be filtered by category and also has search functionality which pulls from the data in the recipe description and recipe name.
+- ‘All recipes’ page can be filtered by category and also has search functionality that pulls from the data in the recipe description and recipe name.
 Users are also advised to feature brands when adding their recipe so this should pick up brand names also.
 - ‘Bia Brands’ section compiles all brands added by the admin and links to their individual brand page with an about section and related recipes.
 - An individual recipe page contains a short description, image, featured brand info, ingredients and recipe info.
 - Simple user-friendly register & login pages with Regex defensive programming to ensure registration/login forms are not submitted unless usernames and passwords are between 4-15 characters in length.